 Top Georgetown players Akinjo, LeBlanc off basketball team

-WASHINGTON (AP) — Georgetown sophomores James Akinjo and Josh LeBlanc will not play for the basketball team for the rest of the season.
+WASHINGTON (AP) — Two of Georgetown’s top players — James Akinjo and Josh LeBlanc — will not play for the basketball team for the rest of the season.

-Coach Patrick Ewing announced Monday the two are off the roster “effective immediately.”
-The written statement did not say why Akinjo and LeBlanc are gone from the Hoyas, who are off to a 4-3 start.
+Coach Patrick Ewing announced Monday the sophomores are off the roster “effective immediately.”
+The written statement did not say why they are gone from the Hoyas, who are off to a 4-3 start.

 Without offering specifics on what led to either player’s departure, a university spokesperson issued another statement hours later, saying: “Georgetown takes student conduct issues very seriously and ensures that they are investigated thoroughly.
 While we are not able to comment on specific cases, we have processes for investigating and adjudicating alleged violations of our student code that are fair to both parties.”

+A third university statement Tuesday specifically notes that Akinjo’s is a separate case and the ongoing legal investigation does not involve him.

-Akinjo, Georgetown’s starting point guard, and LeBlanc, a front-court reserve, were two of Ewing’s top players, both among the top five scorers this season.
-They were a key part of a group the third-year coach hoped would help lead the school back to the NCAA Tournament for the first time since the 2014-15 season, when it made it under John Thompson III.
+Akinjo, the starting point guard, and LeBlanc, a front-court reserve, are among the top five scorers this season.
+They were a key part of a group the third-year coach hoped would help lead the school back to the NCAA Tournament for the first time since the 2014-15 season under John Thompson III.

 Ewing said before this season he considered Akinjo and another sophomore, Mac McClung, one of the best backcourts in the country.